melissavanbussel/quarto-falling-pumpkins/README.md

 # Quarto Falling Pumpkins Extension For Quarto

-This Quarto extension will add falling pumpkins on your Quarto webpage.
+This Quarto extension will add falling pumpkin confetti on your Quarto webpage.

 ## Installing